 - Capable of holding weight up to 17.6 pounds

-- Can be easily turned into a versatile monopod
+- It can be easily turned into a versatile monopod

 - Twist lock.
-Makes set-up and tearing it down easy
+It makes set-up and tearing it down easy

 - Three adjustable leg angles to lead you to your desired results.

 - Few users complained that the QR plate does not hold the camera firmly in place.